-Sunil Batra M.A., Child Psychology and Education (Erikson Institute, Chicago) has facilitated learner-friendly education for more than two decades as a practitioner, academic and researcher, specialising in nurturing institutional practices from Nursery to Class XII.
+M.A., Child Psychology and Education (Erikson Institute, Chicago) Continued to be a part of core team till the year 2016.
+He facilitated learner-friendly education for more than two decades as a practitioner, academic and researcher, specialising in nurturing institutional practices from Nursery to Class XII.
 Sunil was also the Founder Director Education of Deepayan Vidya Niketan in North Delhi.
 As an advisor, he engaged in restructuring low fee paying and high income aided and unaided schools.
-Sunil has been instrumental in designing and teaching courses on Education Leadership at three universities in India – Delhi University, TISS Mumbai and Ambedkar University, Delhi where he was Adjunct Faculty.
-Sunil was also a Mentor for the National Centre for School Leadership initiated by the National University of Educational Planning and Administration (NUEPA).
+Sunil was instrumental in designing and teaching courses on Education Leadership at three universities in India – Delhi University, TISS Mumbai and Ambedkar University, Delhi where he was Adjunct Faculty.
+He was also a Mentor for the National Centre for School Leadership initiated by the National University of Educational Planning and Administration (NUEPA).
 Sunil was a resource person for multilateral funding agencies, government programmes and NGOs at various state and central levels.
-He presented papers with wide appreciation at various national and international conferences.
-He has a few publications to his credit including newspaper editorial.